Evangelical Alliance

-The Evangelical Alliance (EA) is a national evangelical alliance, member of the World Evangelical Alliance.
-Founded in 1846, the activities of the Evangelical Alliance aim to promote evangelical Christian beliefs in government, media and society.
-The Evangelical Alliance is based in London, with offices in Cardiff, Glasgow and Belfast.
+The Evangelical Alliance (EA) is a UK organisation of evangelical Christians, organisations, and churches, which is itself a member of the World Evangelical Alliance.
+Founded in 1846, the Evangelical Alliance aims to promote evangelical Christian beliefs and advocate for evangelical Christians in politics and society.
+The Evangelical Alliance is based in London, with offices in Cardiff, Glasgow, Belfast and Stockport.

 History

-The Evangelical Alliance was founded in 1846 by Ridley Haim Herschell, Rev. Edward Steane – a Baptist pastor from Camberwell – John Henderson and Sir Culling Eardley, 3rd Baronet.
+The Evangelical Alliance was founded in 1846 by Ridley Haim Herschell, Edward Steane, John Henderson and Sir Culling Eardley.
 Eardley became the organisation's first chairperson, leading the Alliance in its various campaigns for religious freedom; in 1852, Eardley campaigned on behalf of the Tuscan prisoners of conscience Francesco Madiai and Rosa Madiai, who had been imprisoned for their Protestant faith.

-Overview

-The Evangelical Alliance works across 79 different denominations of Christianity, 750 organisations, and has 3,300 member churches.